 For smaller areas: Grab a sturdy garden fork and push it around 5 cm into the soil then gently rock back and forth to open the holes up.
 Continue over the whole lawn area at around 10cm spacings.

 For larger lawns: Hire a spiked lawn roller, part fill it with water and then roll over the whole lawn - you’ll find it easier to drag than push.

 An innovative addition to the established Lawn Builder range, it will green your lawn up in just three days, thanks to soluble nitrogen being immediately available to grass roots

 A comfortable handheld fertiliser spreader that dispenses lawn food while the operator walks at a steady pace turning the handle.

 An organic lawn treatment with added slow release fertiliser designed to rejuvenate, feed and improve lawns to encourage better looking, healthier grass and soil.

 Everydrop granules are designed to maximise every drop of water, consistently and evenly.
 Safe to use in every garden situation - on pots, lawns and garden beds.

 A beautiful green lawn is just a spray away with the Extreme Green Easy Sprayer.
-The lawn quickly absorbs this fast action fertiliser to give a richer, greener colour in just a few days, and it lasts for up to 3 months
+Give your lawn a boost with this fast action fertiliser that gives a richer, greener colour in just a few days

 Easy to use, liquid wetting agent that maximises every drop of water added to the garden by watering or rains.
 It improves water absorption by up to 50%